rossPy/fn-lock-ducky/README.md

 # fnlock-ducky-mini
 An autohotkey scripts I created to replace Caps Lock with Fn Lock in Ducky Mini(DKM1461SD).
 After reading the manual of Ducky mini, I was delighted to know that Caps Lock could be replaced by Fn.
-However, I was a bit disappointed to find out that you still need to hold it in order to shift to fn layer.
+However, I was a bit disappointed to find out that you still need to hold Caps Lock in order to shift to fn layer.
 I was expecting it to behave like Caps Lock, that is, it can toggle between standard layer and fn layer.
 So I created these scripts to remedy that.

 Features: